Marvellous-Codeworks/Homepage/docs/TMS/pages/tab-health.md

 ---
 sidebar_position: 4
 title: "Tab Health"
-description: Complete reference for the Tab Health page — scanning for broken favicons and Tab Groups issues, and the automatic repair actions TMS offers.
+description: Complete reference for the Tab Health page, scanning for broken favicons and Tab Groups issues, and the automatic repair actions TMS offers.
 tags:
   - TMS
   - The Marvellous Suspender